Fisher King: Fisher King's injury

 The injury is a common theme in the telling of the Grail Quest.
 While the details and location of the injury vary, the injury ultimately represents the inability of the Fisher King to produce an heir.
 Although some iterations have two kings present, one or both are injured, most commonly in the thigh.
 The wound is sometimes presented as a punishment, usually for philandering.
 In Parzival, specifically, the king is injured by the bleeding lance as punishment for taking a wife, which was against the code of the "Grail Guardians".
 In some early storylines Percival asks the Fisher King the healing question, which cures the wound.
 The nature of the question differs between Perceval and Parzival, but the central theme is that the Fisher King can be healed only if Percival asks "the question".

 The location of the wound is significant to the legend.
 In most medieval stories, the mention of a wound in the groin or more commonly the "thigh" (such as the wounding of the ineffective suitor in Lanval from the Lais of Marie de France) is a euphemism for the physical loss of or grave injury to one's genitalia.
 In medieval times, acknowledging the actual type of wound was considered to rob a man of his dignity, thus the use of the substitute terms "groin" or "thigh", although any informed medieval listener or reader would have known exactly the real nature of the wound.
 Such a wound was considered worse than actual death because it signaled the end of a man's ability to function in his primary purpose: to propagate his line.
 In the instance of the Fisher King, the wound negates his ability to honor his sacred charge.

 Christianized forms

 Most of the Grail romances do not differ much from Parzival and Perceval.
 That being said, there are two interesting exceptions to this case.
-The two pieces that hold particularly stronger Christian themed deviations than prior works are the Quested del Saint Graal and the Sone de Nausay.
+The two pieces that hold particularly stronger Christian themed deviations than prior works are the Queste del Saint Graal and the Sone de Nausay.
 The Queste del Saint Graal is heavily Christianized not only in terms of the tone but also the characters and significant objects.
 The Grail maidens become angels, there is a constant relationship between the knights and religious symbolism; most importantly, the Fisher King is replicated as a priest-like figure.
 In the case of Sone de Nausay, Bron (the Fisher King) is part of a tale in which the story makes a constant correlation between the Gospel narrative and the history of the Grail.